dmilos/TopLog/README.md

 ### Work flow:

-1. Isolate peace of code whee problem might be.
+1. Isolate peace of code where problem might be.

 ```c++
 double process( double a, double b, double c )